Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 	- Mind
 - Gratitude
 - Administrative matters
+	- Elect note taker
-    -   check for consent to the last meeting’s minutes
+    - Check for consent to the last meeting’s minutes
-    -   agree on a date for the next meeting
+    - Agree on a date for the next meeting
-    -   check for any last-minute agenda items and for consent to the agenda
+    - Check for any last-minute agenda items and for consent to the agenda

 ### Divergent period
 - Explore / Generate